 If you’re not sure of what blockchain is, before we look at how it’s being implemented in Canada, we will run through a brief overview.
 You may have heard by now of Bitcoin, which is by far the most popular form of cryptocurrency, a digital currency that can be used for various purposes.
 The platform that Bitcoin operates on and thanks its existence to is called blockchain.
 It’s a database that is decentralized and unregulated, meaning that it guarantees security and accountability.
 And promotes transparency of both information and transactions.
 For example, Bitcoin relies on the blockchain process to authenticate and validate transactions.

 The country is also home to Gowling WLG, who regard themselves as “blockchain pioneers.”
-They are a law firm based in the country that specialises in legal practices wholly surrounding blockchain.
+They are a law firm based in the country that specializes in legal practices wholly surrounding blockchain.
 They are also a foundation partner of the Blockchain Research Institute, and in some of the areas they have been researching the implications of implementing blockchain into the economy and infrastructure of Canada alongside firms such as The Bank of Canada, IBM, KPMG, and many more.

 Blockchain is already being implemented